HEALTHCARE COST & UTILIZATION PROJECT

 • How should the CCIR for ICD-10-CM be used for an analysis that counts chronic conditions?

-The CCIR for ICD-10-CM tool assigns a value to every diagnosis code and as such identifies any diagnosis on a record that is chronic.
+The CCIR for ICD-10-CM tool assigns a value to every diagnosis code and identifies any diagnosis on a record that is chronic.
 In some cases, more than one diagnosis code on a record may indicate the same chronic condition.
 In fact, ICD-10-CM coding guidelines require that two diagnosis codes be reported for certain conditions.
-For example, the record for a patient with hypertensive chronic kidney disease will contain the hypertensive chronic kidney disease code as well as a code indicating the stage of chronic kidney disease.
+For example, the record for a patient with hypertensive chronic kidney disease will contain the hypertensive chronic kidney disease code and a code indicating the stage of chronic kidney disease.
 Both codes will have a CCIR value of chronic.
 But this does not mean that the patient has two distinct chronic conditions.

 To address this, the recommendation is to use the CCIR tool in combination with the CCSR for ICD-10-CM diagnoses.
 It is possible to use the CCSR diagnosis categories to help identify when multiple diagnoses indicate a similar chronic condition.